Primary Navigation Mobile

 Practical, classless, and available with economical engines

-Available from as little as £2,450, you can buy the Yeti in petrol or diesel form and with four-wheel drive, too.
+Available from as little as £1,570 you can buy the Yeti in petrol or diesel form and with optional four-wheel drive, too.
 Based on simple Volkswagen technology, they’re proving cheap and reliable to run and finding their way into lots of families – which is why we’re big fans of Skoda’s first SUV.

-Read our full Skoda Yeti review
+To find out more, read our full Skoda Yeti review

 Pros